hotwaxlab/ocellight-perception-bustier/hardware/README.md

 The specific MCU used in the nominal architecture of the project runs on a voltage level of 3V3.
 The LEDs and proximity sensors expect a voltage level of 5V.

-Although the MCU may be able to get away with using 3V3 to indicate logic level "one," the use of a logic level shifter is preferred, for cleaner data.
+Although the MCU may be able to get away with using 3V3 to indicate logic level “one,” the use of a logic level shifter is preferred, for cleaner data.

 ---